By JEan Tong, Nutritionist, HalLEY medical aesthetics

 One of the most frustrating things about losing weight is trying your best to hold back from food cravings.
 So what can we do about them?

 Food is essential in keeping us alive, however, there are many times when we take in more than what we need.
 And this is especially trying when we want to lose weight or maintain a healthy weight.

 What can we do to curb our food cravings to help us stay on track of being healthy and looking good?
 Jean Tong, nutritionist with Halley Medical Aesthetics offers six useful tips:

 To reduce your food cravings, it does not mean you should go without food!
 Instead, make wiser, healthier food choices.
 Eating more protein-rich foods can help increase the feeling of fullness, which in turn, will help you eat less and have less food cravings.
 Hence, having a high protein breakfast, for example, helps one eat less and have less food cravings for the next meal (i.e. lunch).

-Food that is rich in fiber is something that you should consider in your battle to lose the cravings and stay healthy.
+Food that is rich in fibre is something that you should consider in your battle to lose the cravings and stay healthy.
 Fibre-rich foods make you feel fuller as they slow down our stomach’s emptying rate.
-Beans, peas, and lentils are some examples of fiber-rich foods that you can include in your meals.
+Beans, peas, and lentils are some examples of fibre-rich foods that you can include in your meals.

 Don’t starve yourself

 There are a lot of people who skip meals in an attempt to lose weight.
 Do bear in mind that skipping meals is actually not ideal, as it can cause you to eat more in your next meal.
 You will tend to crave for not so healthy treats as well.
 Your body needs energy and nutrients to keep your bodily functions going.
 Therefore eating the right foods, and in the right amounts, is the right way to go.